actions-marketplace-validations/landtechnologies_k8s-toolbox/README.md

 # k8s toolbox

 A selected group of tools for interacting with Kubernetes.
-"Composite steps" that install the tools onto the running build container.
+The action is made up of "composite steps" that install the tools onto the running build container.

 ## What's included?